 Spotted a product that’s not listed on Vegan Womble?

 Product suggestions and photos are submitted by the Vegan Womble community – you are our eyes and ears.
 We will keep adding products as they come in, so please keep sending us your vegan discoveries, through our Facebook Group – Vegan Womble Community Chatroom, tag #veganwomble on Instagram, or send product photos via our Suggestions Box:

 How else can you help?

 Vegan Womble’s research and blogging takes time, care and dedication, and we want to continue to build and improve this resource for our community…

 Vegan Womble Shop & Directory

 I have recently teamed up with Penny to help keep the Vegan Womble site going.
 Penny, with the help of her husband Martin from Banjo Design (both vegan), has redesigned the website, making it easier for you to find your way around.
-Together, we are working on an Indie Vegan Business Directory, so we can share information on all the vegan friendly businesses within our community.
-We are also setting up a shop to help fund our site.
-Penny has spent many hours sourcing lovely vegan goodies like hampers, t-shirts and totes, all with great ethical credentials.
-The shop will be open any day now!
+Together, we are building our Indie Vegan Directory, so we can share information on all the vegan friendly businesses within our community.
+We have also set up a shop to help fund our site.
+Penny has spent many hours sourcing lovely vegan goodies like t-shirts and totes, all with great ethical credentials.
+Shop now…